-D. This annual plan contains clear designations of those persons and groups responsible for implementing the attached Equal Employment Opportunity and Affirmative Action Plan as well as my personal statement of commitment to achieving the goals and timetables described herein.
+D. This annual plan contains clear designations of those persons and groups responsible for implementing the attached Equal Employment Opportunity and Affirmative Action Plan as well as MAC's personal statement of commitment to achieving the goals and timetables described herein.

-DocuSigned by: 1000F457F5676446 2/24/2021
+DocuSigned by: THE SECRET AND SECRET 11/8/2022

 MAC Chairperson Date

 DocuSigned by:

-Jim Laurent 2/25/2021
+Eathy Megarry 11/8/2022

 Vice President of Human Resources and Labor Relations Date